asyncapi/website/pages/blog/websocket-part1.md

 ### Playing with WebSocket API

-The best way to play with API is through CLI.
+The best way to play with a WebSocket API is through a CLI.
 Who didn't hear about **curl** in the REST API world?
 For WebSocket, I would recommend **websocat**.
 Kraken's API is partially public without authorization which is just great because to play with it, you do not have to set up an account to get an authorization token.

 1. Install **websocat**.
-For other installation options, check [this](https://github.com/vi/websocat#installation) list.
+For other installation options, check out [this](https://github.com/vi/websocat#installation) list.
   ```sh
   brew install websocat
   ```